netania01/Loan-Eligibility-Classification/README.md

 ## Step

-1. **Data Preprocessing**:
+1. **Import Libraries**:
-   - Handle missing values
-   - Convert categorical variables into numerical format using encoding techniques
-   - Normalize or standardize the numerical features, if necessary
+Essential libraries such as pandas, numpy, matplotlib, and machine learning frameworks.

-2. **Model Training**:
+2. **Import Dataset**:
-   - Split the dataset into training and testing sets
+Load and preprocess the dataset.

+3. **Data Overview**:
+- Understand the dataset, check for missing values, and explore feature distributions.
+- Exploratory Data Analysis (EDA)
+- Perform visualizations and statistical analysis to gain insights into the data.

+4. **Machine Learning Model Development & Evaluation**:
-   - Train the Logistic Regression model
+- Train and classification models to predict loan eligibility with Regression model and Decision Tree.
-   - Train the Decision Tree model

-3. **Model Evaluation**:
 - Evaluate both models onfusion matrix and ROC curve

 ## Requirements